junebloom/practical/README.md

 It was hard to see the major benefit of JSX for this project, so I tried dropping it entirely, and it turns out I had almost no problems doing so.
 For application UI, it felt totally natural to write and consume using plain JS.

 However, a use-case that would certainly benefit from JSX is in the [Footer component](/src/components/Footer.js) of the app.
-It is an area that makes use of hypertext, and the plain JS code is a bit difficult to read, so writing it with some kind of purpose-made _HyperText Markup Language_ would make sense!
+It is an area that makes use of hypertext, and the plain JS code is a bit difficult to read, so writing it with a purpose-made _HyperText Markup Language_ would make sense!